Brahmagupta: Reception

 Brahmagupta's mathematical advances were carried on further by Bhāskara II, a lineal descendant in Ujjain, who described Brahmagupta as the ganaka-chakra-chudamani (the gem of the circle of mathematicians).
 Prithudaka Svamin wrote commentaries on both of his works, rendering difficult verses into simpler language and adding illustrations.
 Lalla and Bhattotpala in the 8th and 9th centuries wrote commentaries on the Khanda-khadyaka.
 Further commentaries continued to be written into the 12th century.

 A few decades after the death of Brahmagupta, Sindh came under the Arab Caliphate in 712 CE.
 Expeditions were sent into Gurjaradesa ("Al-Baylaman in Jurz", as per Arab historians).
 The kingdom of Bhillamala seems to have been annihilated but Ujjain repulsed the attacks.
 The court of Caliph Al-Mansur (754–775) received an embassy from Sindh, including an astrologer called Kanaka, who brought (possibly memorised) astronomical texts, including those of Brahmagupta.
-Brahmagupta's texts were translated into Arabic by Muhammad al-Fazari, an astronomer in Al-Mansur's court ,under the names Sindhind and Arakhand.
+Brahmagupta's texts were translated into Arabic by Muḥammad ibn Ibrāhīm al-Fazārī, an astronomer in Al-Mansur's court, under the names Sindhind and Arakhand.
 An immediate outcome was the spread of the decimal number system used in the texts.
 The mathematician Al-Khwarizmi (800–850 CE) wrote a text called al-Jam wal-tafriq bi hisal-al-Hind (Addition and Subtraction in Indian Arithmetic), which was translated into Latin in the 13th century as Algorithmi de numero indorum.
 Through these texts, the decimal number system and Brahmagupta's algorithms for arithmetic have spread throughout the world.
 Al-Khwarizmi also wrote his own version of Sindhind, drawing on Al-Fazari's version and incorporating Ptolemaic elements.
 Indian astronomic material circulated widely for centuries, even making its way into medieval Latin texts.

 The historian of science George Sarton called Brahmagupta "one of the greatest scientists of his race and the greatest of his time."